 Why have a photography workshop on Gabriola Island?

-- It’s a perfect place for photographers who want to explore a marine environment.
+- A marine environment.
 We’ll be watching the tide tables and exploring the fascinating sandstone formations that surround the island.

-- There is a diversity of natural environments for us to explore, from intertidal sea creatures to coastal rainforests.
+- A diversity of natural environments for us to explore.

 Getting to Gabriola Island